TomaszWoloszyn983/spring-shopping-bot/README.md

 ## **Shopper class**

 This class will store data of the user who created an account in the application, such as name, email, and order history.

 ## **More Sellers**

 There are plans to add more sellers to get more offers to compare.
 The application may be expanded in the future to include retailers such as SuperValu and Hollands & Barrets.

+## **Creating users account**

+Added the ability to register a user account, where after logging in the user will be able to see the results of their order and the history of their previous orders.

 # **Colour Scheme**